 Conversely, the reduced water intake—coupled with unchanged urinary output—in the treated group may reflect the diuretic properties of A. aculeata pulp, as reported by other investigators working with this species (Lescano et al., 2015; Correia et al., 2024a).
 Furthermore, the decreased urinary urea concentration, without any alteration in plasma urea levels, corroborates this interpretation.
 In Figure 3, no statistically significant differences were observed in the levels of carbonylated proteins (3A) or TBARS (3B).
 Regarding antioxidant status, the enzymatic activity of catalase (3C), superoxide dismutase (3D), and glutathione reductase (3F) remained unchanged in the 250AAc group compared to the control.
 However, the activity of glutathione peroxidase increased by 52% in the kidneys of rats receiving 250 mg/kg of A. aculeata pulp for 28 days.

-Figure 3 - Effect of 250 mg/kg A. aculeata supplementation on kidney malondialdehyde (A), Carbonilated proteins (B), Catalase activity (C), Superoxide Dismutase activity (D), Gluthatione peroxidase activity (E) and Gluthatione Reductase activity (F).
+Figure 3 - Effect of 250 mg/kg A. aculeata supplementation on kidney malondialdehyde (A), Carbonylated proteins (B), Catalase activity (C), Superoxide Dismutase activity (D), Glutathione peroxidase activity (E) and Glutathione Reductase activity (F).
 Data are presented as mean ± SEM, n = 5-6 rat/group. *P<0.05 versus control.

 Oxidative stress arises from an imbalance between the production of reactive species and antioxidant defenses (Sies, 2015).
 Reactive oxygen species (ROS) are generated as byproducts of biochemical reactions taking place in the mitochondria, plasma membranes, peroxisomes, and the endoplasmic reticulum membrane.
 To protect cell membranes from ROS-induced damage, cells employ a defense system composed of both enzymatic and non-enzymatic antioxidants.
 In the renal tubules, ROS formation can cause local damage and contribute to pathologies such as glomerulosclerosis and tubulointerstitial fibrosis (Ratliff et al., 2016b).